a-gram/audioneex/docs/build.rst

    BUILD_MODE    = debug | release
    DATASTORE_T   = TCDataStore | CBDataStore
    WITH_EXAMPLES = ON | OFF
-   WITH_ID3      = ON | OFF  (for the examples only)
    WITH_TESTS    = ON | OFF  (for project developers only)

-By default, if no options are passed on, the build targets Linux (or Windows) x64 and produces the dynamic library only, in release mode.
+By default, if no options are passed on, the build produces only the 64 bit dynamic library in release mode.
 The final libraries will be put in a ``/lib`` folder in the root directory.

 To build for Android, specify the target as follows